 Driving without insurance in South Dakota is a class 2 misdemeanor.
 The extent of the penalties each driver faces is ultimately up to a judge.
-At minimum, drivers can expect a fine of up to $500 and license suspension up to one year for failing to abide by South Dakota’s financial responsibility law.
+At minimum, drivers can expect a fine of $100 or 30 days jail or both, and license suspension up to one year for failing to abide by South Dakota’s financial responsibility law.
+They must also file proof of insurance, an SR-22, with the state of South Dakota for three years from the date of eligibility for reinstatement.

 Minimum insurance required in South Dakota